JosephBanham/JosephBanham/README.md

 ### 👋 'eyup - I'm Joseph Banham, a 23 y/o Front-End Developer based in Leeds, United Kingdom.

+> Lover of all things challenging, youth-enabling, videogaming, anime and heavy metal 🤘
 > 🔴 Sorry!
 I'm not currently looking for new work.

 ---